 At the end of the estimated time (10 hours) Philippe will give an update on the software development: if time needs to be extended to complete the development, it needs again to be estimated by Philippe, and approved by CSR.

-#1 Updated by Philippe May 4 months ago
+#1 Updated by Philippe May over 2 years ago

 Sounds OK in general, with few comments:

 - The estimation of the elevation of the wells from contour lines was computed once, long time ago.
 After that, it was and still is assumed that the Z coordinate of the well is the correct elevation (thus, please careful when new wells are added/imported).
 This applies only for monitored wells.